jasperng-nus/CS4248_Project/README.md

 ## Key Files & Notebooks

 - **`cleaning/CS4248 SciCite Project.ipynb`**
   Exploratory data analysis of the SciCite dataset—data inspection, class distributions, and initial EDA to inform preprocessing and model design.

-- **`cleaning/scicite-master/scripts/train_local.py`**
-  Training pipeline for the citation‑intent classifier and merging SciCite + PubMed corpora based on a JSON config.
+Also performs the merging of SciCite + PubMed corpora based on a JSON config.

 - **`llm/llm.py`**
   Wrapper for all LLM calls (GPT‑4o‑mini, GPT‑4.1‑mini): intent classification prompts, answer‑generation prompts, and API utilities.